Homeless Population by State

 Frequently Asked Questions

-The 2022 Annual Homelessness Assessment Report (AHAR) to Congress
+Annual Homelessness Assessment Report to Congress 2024

 Last updated